Skip to content

 Loss & Training

-• Training objective: maximize the probability estimate of the 3-DoF camera pose using NLL loss
+• Training Objective: Maximize the probability estimation of 3-DoF camera pose using NLL loss.

 Key Experimental Results